nathanlesage/nathanlesage/README.md

 * Erz, H. (2020c).
 The Status Quo is a Dystopian Nightmare. _Engagée_, _9_, 20–25.

 ## Miscellaneous

+I am the webmaster for the [International Network of Analytical Sociologists](https://www.analyticalsociology.com/).

 Apart from my professional sociological background and my pretty strong background in software development, I also make other things from time to time.